Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: Introduction

 To make it easier for participants to get started, they are offered various learning paths.
-This allowes participants to put together an individual learning profile depending on their previous knowledge and interests.
-Up to January 2024, more than 7413 participants attended the MOOCs.
+This allows participants to put together an individual learning profile depending on their previous knowledge and interests.
+On January 17th, 2024, when the data for this paper was exported, 7413 participants had attended the MOOCs, who had taken an overall of 17{,}157 courses in the curriculum.
 The topic of this paper is to analyze the learning behavior of these participants within the MOOCs.
-Therefore, the following research questions are addressed: \begin{description} \item[\textbf{RQ 1:}] Did the MOOCs address a broader audience with different professional and personal characteristics? \item[\textbf{RQ 2:}] Did the participants follow the given learning paths and other learning recommendations? \item[\textbf{RQ 3:}] Were the desired competencies acquired by the participants in the courses, and did using the recommended learning items contribute to the learning success? \end{description}
+Therefore, the following research questions are addressed: \begin{enumerate}[RQ 2:] \item[RQ 1:] What kind of audience attended the MOOCs?
+What are the specific backgrounds and interests of the participants? \item[RQ 2:] What specific topics or subject areas did the participants choose when selecting the courses offered?
+Which topics are the participants particularly interested in? \item[RQ 3:] Which competences could be acquired by the participants through the course concept?
+To what extent did the course concept support the participants? \end{enumerate}

 This paper is organized as follows.
-Section \ref{literature_review} provides a brief (and necessarily selective) overview of the enormous amount of literature on quantum computing education.
-Section \ref{curriculum} presents the didactic concept of the curriculum under consideration in this paper, as well as the course's contents.
+Section~\ref{literature_review} provides a brief (and necessarily selective) overview of the enormous amount of literature on quantum computing education.
+Section~\ref{curriculum} presents the didactic concept of the curriculum under consideration in this paper, as well as the course's contents.
 The content is also categorized with respect to the European Competence Framework for Quantum Technologies \cite{franziska_greinert_towards_2023}.
-Section \ref{results} evaluates the data collected by HPI during the courses with respect to the three research questions mentioned above.
-In Section \ref{conclusion}, based on the results of section \ref{results}, we draw conclusions with respect to the research questions and point out topics for further research.
+Section~\ref{results} evaluates the data collected by HPI during the courses with respect to the three research questions mentioned above.
+In Sect.~\ref{conclusion}, based on the results of Sect.~\ref{results}, we draw conclusions concerning the research questions, the lessons learned, and point out topics for further research.

-\section{Literature Review}
+\section{Literature review}

 While quantum technologies have recently gained prominence in educational research, the investigation into quantum physics pedagogy is longstanding \cite{philipp_bitzenbauer_quantum_2021}.
 Bitzenbauer's literature review spanning 2000 to 2021 encapsulates 1520 works on this subject.